Challenge 3: Growing Beyond Earth®

 |On-time entry submission (late entries may not receive points)|

 Scientists from NASA will conduct this workshop to introduce their research and the problems they try to solve for future space missions.
-During this time teachers will learn research protocols, and schedule a time to pick up materials.
-Visit our Teacher Workshops page for more information.
-Registration for this workshop closed on Wednesday, September 16, 2020 at 5:00 pm.
-To register, please click here. – NOW OPEN!
+During this time teachers will learn the research protocols and pick up materials.
+To register, please click here – Closed on September 3, 2021.

 CHAT WITH A SCIENTIST: We will be hosting an OPTIONAL online chat with NASA scientists about the Growing Beyond Earth project.
 Teachers participating in GBE will receive an invitation a week before each chat with instructions on how to participate.
 See below for a list of scheduled dates and recordings: